Create a Website Account - Manage notification subscriptions, save form progress and more.

 Registration for all classes is available at the Control Desk.

 NOTE: If food will be served or sold you will need to call the St. Louis County Health Department at 314-615-8900.

+The City of University City is divided into three local wards.
+Each ward is represented by two City Councilmembers.
+The Mayor is elected at-large.
 Please click on the link below to determine what ward within which you reside.
-For questions, contact the Department of Community Development Ward Map
+For questions, contact the Department of Community Development

 For inquiries, please contact Centennial Commons, 314.505.8625 or Relay Missouri 800.735.2966 (TDD)